Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 ## Understanding the Software in the Brain

-Computer hardware is to computer software as the brain's lobes and cortices are to cognitive functions and processes.
+Computer hardware is to computer software as the brain’s lobes and cortices are to cognitive functions and processes.

-Much like a computer operates with hardware and software, the human mind is formed of the brain's physical components and the immaterial elements like thoughts, emotions, and personality.
-Modern science has proficiently mapped the brain's anatomy, yet it struggles to decode the subtler aspects of how we think, feel, and engage with our surroundings.
-The mind's "software" is not well understood by the layman.
+Much like a computer operates with hardware and software, the human mind has the brain’s physical components and the immaterial elements like thoughts, emotions, and personality.
+Modern science has mapped the brain’s anatomy in great detail, yet it struggles to decode the subtler aspects of how we think, feel, and engage with our surroundings.

+Because the mind’s “software” is poorly understood, we leave it to the experts.

+But “experts” do not have all the answers.
+To make matters worse, they are <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.quora.com/Do-psychiatrists-get-money-from-prescribing-patients-drugs">incentivized to give prescriptions</a>.

-The brain's software is often only looked at when something goes wrong and someone needs a prescription.
+The **brain’s “software” is often only examined when something goes wrong** and a prescription is needed.
+This means that much remains to be explored and understood.

-But other aspects of the brain's "software" hold insightful keys to what is happening behind our eyes.
+To make up the difference and understand what is going on in our brains, many people turn to personality tests.
+And that may be a good idea.

 ### The Overlooked Gem: Personality Theory

 Personality Theory is often dismissed as "pseudo-science."

-Those who favor measurable data are often triggered when personality gets brought up.
-Yes, the different personality theory's floating around are imperfect however there is a paradox that the nay sayers must wrestle with.
+Those who favor measurable data are often quick to point out the shortcomings of personality tests when they are mentioned.
+Yes, the different personality theories floating around are imperfect; however, there is a paradox that the naysayers must wrestle with.

 **People are both similar and different.**

-And all personality is is an attempt to explain the dimensions by which we are similar and different.
-And there is one personality system that does it better than the rest.
+All personality systems attempt to explain the dimensions by which we are similar and different.
+But one personality system does it better than the rest.

 And that personality system is the Enneagram.

 Why is the Enneagram so accurate?
-Because it creates personality types based off of emotions.
+Because it bases the personality types on emotions.

-### Emotions are viewed as the problem
+### Emotions are not the problem; they are the key.

-Many times the default response to emotional struggles often involves quick pharmacological solutions rather than engaging discussions.
+The default response of many to emotional struggles often involves quick pharmacological solutions rather than engaging in discussions.

 The prevailing culture of immediate gratification pushes many to seek quick fixes whenever emotional distress appears.
 This approach, while sometimes necessary, can overshadow longer term solutions such as psychotherapy and personal reflection.
 The root causes of psychological issues are not commonly understood.
 But they are worth diving into (<a href="/blog/enneagram/enneagram-and-mental-illness" >different personality types are predisposed to certain mental health issues</a>).

->Counter argument acknowledgement: I do recognize pharmacological interventions can be life-saving for many individuals with severe mental health conditions.
+>Counter argument acknowledgment: I do recognize pharmacological interventions can be life-saving for many individuals with severe mental health conditions.
 A balanced approach that incorporates both medication and therapy is often the most effective way to address mental health issues.

 There is value in conversations about emotions.
-And it is essential for developing a comprehensive approach to mental health.
+And these conversations are necessary for addressing mental health issues at the root.

 Carl Jung understood the importance of emotions.